distributethe6ix/70DaysOfServiceMesh/70DaysExercises/1-Let's break down a Service Mesh.md

 ### Service Mesh Offerings
 There are PLENTY of service mesh offerings out there.
 Some are highly proprietary while others are very open.
-We will cover some options for the next day, *Comparing Different Service Meshes*
+We will cover some options for the next day, *Comparing Different Service Meshes*.
+Here's a start to get a sense of what Service Mesh solutions are out there.

 #### Istio
 Istio is an open-source service mesh built by Google, IBM, and Lyft, and currently actively developed on and maintained by companies such as Solo.io.
 It is based on the Envoy proxy which is adopted for the sidecar pattern.
 Istio offers a high degree of customization and extensibility with advanced traffic routing, observability, and security for microservices.
 A new mode of operation for sidecar-less service mesh, called Ambient Mesh, was launched in 2022.